TERRACE OFF ROAD CYCLING ASSOCIATION (TORCA NORTH)

 Board of Directors Elections

 The TORCA Board of Directors consists of up to 11 members, elected at the AGM by TORCA members.
 Each director is elected for a term of 2 years.
-For continuity purposes, the term of office is staggered such that at each AGM at least one-half of the positions on the Board shall be filled by way of election.
-At the end of the 2-year term, Directors may choose to seek re-election.
+For continuity purposes, the term of office is staggered such that at each AGM, at least one-third of the positions on the Board shall be filled by way of election.
+Directors may seek re-election at the end of the 2-year term.

 Vacancies: